Against Heresies (Irenaeus)

-Against Heresies (Ancient Greek: Ἔλεγχος καὶ ἀνατροπὴ τῆς ψευδωνύμου γνώσεως, Elenchos kai anatropē tēs pseudōnymou gnōseōs, "On the Detection and Overthrow of the So-Called Gnosis"), sometimes referred to by its Latin title Adversus Haereses, is a work of Christian theology written in Greek about the year 180 by Irenaeus, the bishop of Lugdunum (now Lyon in France).
+Against Heresies (Koine Greek: Ἔλεγχος καὶ ἀνατροπὴ τῆς ψευδωνύμου γνώσεως, Elenchos kai anatropē tēs pseudōnymou gnōseōs, "Refutation and Overthrowal of Knowledge falsely so-called"), sometimes referred to by its Latin title Adversus Haereses, is a work of Christian theology written in Greek about the year 180 by Irenaeus, the bishop of Lugdunum (now Lyon in France).

-In it, Irenaeus identifies and describes several schools of Gnosticism, as well as other schools of Christian thought, and contrasts their beliefs with orthodox Christianity.
+In it, Irenaeus identifies and describes several schools of Gnosticism, and other schools of Christian thought, whose beliefs he rejects as heresy.
+He contrasts them with orthodox Christianity.

 Until the discovery of the Library of Nag Hammadi in 1945, Against Heresies was the best surviving contemporary description of Gnosticism.
 Today, the treatise remains historically important as one of the first unambiguous attestations of the canonical gospel texts and some of the Pauline epistles.
 Irenaeus cites from most of the New Testament canon, as well as the noncanonical works 1 Clement and The Shepherd of Hermas; however, he makes no references to Philemon, 2 Peter, 3 John or Jude – four of the shortest epistles.

-Only fragments of the original text in ancient Greek remain today, but many complete copies in Latin, the dates of writing of which remain unknown (third or fifth century), still survive.
+Only fragments of the original text in ancient Greek remain today, but many complete copies in Latin, the dates of writing of which remain unknown, still survive.
 Books IV and V exist in their entirety in a literal version in Armenian.
+There are quotations in Syriac, but it is not clear if a translation of the whole was ever made into Syriac.

 Purpose

 Against Heresies can be dated to sometime between 174 and 189 AD, as the list of the Bishops of Rome includes Eleutherius, but not his successor Victor.
 The earliest manuscript fragment of Against Heresies, P. Oxy.
 405, dates to around 200 AD.

-Irenaeus' primary goal in writing Against Heresies was to attack cults that fell away from orthodox Christianity, mainly the Gnostics and Marcionites.
+Irenaeus' primary goal in writing Against Heresies was to attack sects that deviated from Christianity, mainly the Gnostics and Marcionites.
 In particular, he sought to disprove what he saw as incorrect interpretations of scripture on the part of Gnostics such as Valentinus.
 Irenaeus sought to present "what was understood as an authentic form of century-old Christian tradition against various forms of Gnosticism."
-As James VanderKam notes, elements of this early Christian tradition drawn upon by Irenaeus includes apocalyptic traditions such as 1 Enoch.
+As James VanderKam notes, elements of this early Christian tradition drawn upon by Irenaeus include apocalyptic traditions such as 1 Enoch.

 As bishop, Irenaeus felt compelled to keep a close eye on the Valentinians and to safeguard the church from them.
 In order to fulfill this duty, Irenaeus became well informed of Gnostic doctrines and traditions.
 His studies of Gnosticism eventually led to the compilation of this treatise.